Moving your website to https does not have to be scary

-I have scoured the web trying to find a guide or video that would give me answers on this subject, but there were always important keys to the process I thought were missing.
-I am posting this article to hopefully simplify the process and make users more comfortable with the move to HTTPS.
+I have scoured the web trying to find a guide or video that would give me answers on this subject.
+There have been always important keys to the process I thought were missing.
+I am posting this article to hopefully simplify the process and make website designers more comfortable with the move to HTTPS.

-After Google started really pushing the SSL protocol toward the beginning of 2016, our company has started to make it mandatory for all sites to have https socket encryption.
-Even websites that don't have forms, ecommerce or some sort of user input will start to need it just for the browser trust and ranking boost.
-Toward the end of this year, browsers are going to start throwing up more elaborate warning signals for websites that have not moved over so it will become more evident pretty soon.
+After Google started really pushing the SSL protocol.
+Toward the beginning of 2016, our digital marketing agency has started to make it mandatory for all sites to have https socket encryption.
+Even websites that don’t have forms, eCommerce or some sort of user input will start to need it just for the browser trust and ranking boost.
+Toward the end of this year, browsers are going to start throwing up more elaborate warning signals.
+Websites that have not moved over so it will become more evident very soon.

-1. Figure out what sort of certificate you want
+1. Figure out what sort of certificate you need

 There are different SSL certificate providers, VeriSign, GeoTrust, Comodo and Thawte to name a few.
 They range from 128Bit – to – 256Bit encryption types.
 Prices for these certificates are all over the place ranging from 10$ a year on up to 700$ or more for wildcard and additional insurance options.
 Each company offers different seals and authoritative labels to show off.

-I honestly just like to find one provider and stick to them, that way I have one account to monitor for certificate expirations and as the list grows there won't be any surprises.
-Once you have picked a provider or reseller, (We use Comodo for example) purchase the cert that best works for you or your client.
-For example, if your client has an ecommerce website it might be prudent to purchase a certificate with more authority and encryption to show your visitors you are serious about keeping their transactions private.
-If a website just has a form or two, or your just trying to secure a brochure website, I don't think it is necessary to spend the extra money.
+I like to find one provider and stick to them.
+This way I have one account to monitor for certificate expiration and as the list grows there won’t be any surprises.
+Once you have picked a provider or re-seller, (We use Comodo for example) purchase the cert that best works for you or your client.
+For example, if your client has an eCommerce website, it might be prudent to buy a certificate with more authority and encryption.
+This will show visitors you are serious about keeping their transactions private.
+If a website has a form or two, or your just trying to secure a brochure website, I don’t think it is necessary to spend the extra money.

 2. Purchase the certificate